a777m/cfnlite/examples.md

 pass more property values than needed.

 Some things to note:
-- for each resource you do need to pass at least on property.
+- for each resource you do need to pass at least on property, the simples of which is probably a single tag - tags are available for all top level resources supported by cfnlite.
 - cfnlite requires a name field, this is used as part of giving resources unique names
 - you can overwrite any of the supported properties